TalkTalk broadband routers 2025: What router will I get?

 Now you are ready to connect the power supply.
 Switch off the mains plug socket, then plug the power supply into the router.
 Now plug into the mains power socket.
 Once this is done, switch on the power socket and press the power button on the back of your router.

-There is a small removable card inserted into the back of your Wi-Fi Hub or Wi-Fi Hub Black.
+There is a small removable card inserted into the back of your Wi-Fi Hub.
 This card has all your wifi log in details printed on it.

 Not ready to switch?